JasonTuyen/personal-site/src/pages/posts/personal-website.md

 I plan to routinely update and grow this website as I grow myself.
-My next future development plan for this website is to add a toggable dark/light mode.
+My next future development plan for this website is to add a togglable dark/light mode.

 ## Credits